 The Afghan Women Network is a partner in Cordaid’s five-year strategic partnership (2016-2020) with the Dutch government, ‘Dialogue&Dissent’.
 This partnership promotes dialogue between citizens and their government on sensitive issues, such as security, women’s rights and access to justice.
 Cordaid focuses on conflict-affected countries where there is limited space for dialogue.

 AWN has been advocating together with other CSOs forums for meaningful participation of women and youth in peace talks.
-Their work paid off with more women representatives in the Provincial Peace Councils (PPCs) and the High Peace Council (HPC) in 2017, and in 2018 another success was achieved with the establishment by Afghanistan Government and High Peace Council of a Youth Committee under National Peace Advisory Board.
-This new Youth Committee is providing an important platform for youth representatives to raise their voice and give constructive inputs for the peace talks and several representatives of youth groups linked to Cordaid partner AWN have become member of Youth Committee.
+Their work paid off with more women representatives in the Provincial Peace Councils (PPCs) and the High Peace Council (HPC) in 2017, and in 2018 another success was achieved with the establishment by the Afghanistan Government and High Peace Council of a Youth Committee under National Peace Advisory Board.
+This new Youth Committee is providing an important platform for youth representatives to raise their voice and give constructive inputs for the peace talks and several representatives of youth groups linked to Cordaid partner AWN have become a member of Youth Committee.